 1. Log into your Facebook account in a web browser on any Mac or PC.

-5. Look at the Where you’re logged in list and check if your Mac is listed as Active Now.
-If so, hover over it with the mouse pointer, and the IP address will be displayed.
+4. Click Where you’re logged in the list and check if your Mac is listed as Active Now.
+It should show location.

 A few things to keep in mind